-&lt;sup># For vaccine-preventable diseases, where possible, only staff and visitors who have confirmed immunity (evidenced by serological immunity to the specific infectious agent should enter the room.
-See Section 4.2.1 of the Australian Guidelines for the Prevention and Control of Infective Information.
+For vaccine-preventable diseases, where possible, only staff and visitors who have confirmed immunity (evidenced by serological immunity or vaccination history) to the specific infectious agent should enter the room.
+See Section 4.2.1 of the Australian Guidelines for the Prevention and Control of Infection in Healthcare for further information.